Hybrid Pricing Models: Combining Subscriptions with Usage-Based Billing

 Good for: developer tools and API products where self-serve adoption is important.
 Customers experiment for free, validate value, then convert.

 The challenge: conversion from free to paid requires the product to deliver enough value that customers can justify a commitment.
-Freemium models with weak activation sequences stall here.
+Freemium models with weak activation sequences stall here — you get high free-tier adoption and poor monetization.

 Real-World Implementation Examples